How referrals are processed

 Step 2 – Triage and Clinical Prioritisation

-• Referral information is screened / triaged against state referral criteria and local health service acceptance criteria
+• referral information is screened / triaged against state referral criteria and local health service acceptance criteria

-• Patients requiring an urgent consultation will be seen within 30 calendar days
+• patients requiring an urgent consultation will be seen within 30 calendar days

-• Patients requiring a routine consultation will be seen at the next available non-urgent appointment or placed on a waiting list
+• patients requiring a routine consultation will be seen at the next available non-urgent appointment or placed on a waiting list.

 The referral will not be accepted if:

-• The woman has a hospital closer to her home address that can meet her health care needs.
+• The woman has a hospital closer to her home address that can meet her healthcare needs.
 If this is the case, we will contact the referring doctor and ask then to redirect the referral.

 • A referral does not include the required clinical and contact information for triage.
 If this is the case, we will contact the referring doctor to request the necessary information.
 If the requested information is not provided within 30 days, the referral will not be processed, and the woman will not receive an appointment.